You Made Me the Thief of Your Heart: Critical reception

-The song charted throughout Europe, in Australia, New Zealand, and the US.
-In Finland and Ireland, it was a top-10 hit, peaking at number four in Ireland.
-In the UK, it both entered and peaked at number 42 in its first week, on 13 February 1994.
-It stayed for two weeks on that position, before dropping to 55 the third week.
-The last entry on the UK Singles Chart was at number 80 on 6 March.
-In Scotland, the song peaked at number 52 in its first week, before dropping to 84 and 88.
-In Belgium, it charted in Flanders, peaking at number 34 in its first entry, with the last position at number 42 on 26 March, with a total of three weeks on the Ultratop chart.
-In the Netherlands, the song peaked at number nine on the Dutch Single Tip only.
-On the Eurochart Hot 100, it reached its best position as number 43 on 5 March.
-In New Zealand, it peaked within the top 30, at number 24 in April with a total of two weeks on the chart, while in Australia, it reached number 43, with three weeks within the ARIA Charts.
-In the US, "You Made Me the Thief of Your Heart" climbed to number 24 on the Billboard Alternative Songs chart.

 Music video

-The accompanying music video of the song was directed by Irish director Jim Sheridan, who also directed In the Name of the Father.
-It was nominated in the category for Best Video from a Film at the 1994 MTV Music Awards.
+The music video for "You Made Me the Thief of Your Heart" was directed by Irish director Jim Sheridan, who also directed In the Name of the Father.
+It was produced by Liam Cabot for Dreamchaser and released on 7 February 1994.
+At the 1994 MTV Music Awards, the video was nominated in the category for Best Video from a Film.

 In the video, O'Connor is imprisoned.
 She is brought into a cell with a grid.
 A light bulb hangs from the ceiling.
 As she sits and sings, an elderly man looks to her through the window, but disappears into the open air shortly afterwards.
 A black raven comes and visits her outside the window.
 Occasionally small clips from the movie In the Name of the Father appear throughout the video.
 In other scenes, O'Connor is interrogated at a table surrounded by serious men pushing her to sign a paper.
 They then put a dead raven in front of her and she signs the paper.
 Back in the cell, sitting alone, the doors suddenly opens up and O'Connor walks out to freedom.
 It is the invisible man who has opened up to her.
 Walking through a forest, she sets a couple of white pigeons free.
 At the end, she watches them as they fly off into the sky.